isc-projects/bind9/doc/arm/reference.rst

    can persist after the server is restarted.
-The configuration information is saved in a file called ``viewname.nzf`` (or, if ``named`` is compiled with liblmdb, in an LMDB database file called ``viewname.nzd``). viewname is the name of the view, unless the view name contains characters that are incompatible with use as a file name, in which case a cryptographic hash of the view name is used instead.
+The configuration information is saved in a file called ``viewname.nzf`` (or, if ``named`` is compiled with liblmdb, in an LMDB database file called ``viewname.nzd``). "viewname" is the name of the view, unless the view name contains characters that are incompatible with use as a file name, in which case a cryptographic hash of the view name is used instead.

-   Zones added at runtime will have their configuration stored either in a new-zone file (NZF) or a new-zone database (NZD) depending on whether ``named`` was linked with liblmdb at compile time.
+   Configurations for zones added at runtime are stored either in a new-zone file (NZF) or a new-zone database (NZD), depending on whether ``named`` was linked with liblmdb at compile time.
 See :ref:`man_rndc` for further details about ``rndc addzone``.

 ``auth-nxdomain``
    If ``yes``, then the ``AA`` bit is always set on NXDOMAIN responses, even if the server is not actually authoritative.
 The default is ``no``.
-If you are using very old DNS software, you may need to set it to ``yes``.
+If using very old DNS software, this may need to be set to ``yes``.

 ``deallocate-on-exit``
    This option was used in BIND 8 to enable checking for memory leaks on exit.
 BIND 9 ignores the option and always performs the checks.

 ``memstatistics``
-   Write memory statistics to the file specified by ``memstatistics-file`` at exit.
-The default is ``no`` unless '-m record' is specified on the command line in which case it is ``yes``.
+   This writes memory statistics to the file specified by ``memstatistics-file`` at exit.
+The default is ``no`` unless '-m record' is specified on the command line, in which case it is ``yes``.

 ``dialup``
    If ``yes``, then the server treats all zones as if they are doing zone transfers across a dial-on-demand dialup link, which can be brought up by traffic originating from this server.
-This has different effects according to zone type and concentrates the zone maintenance so that it all happens in a short interval, once every ``heartbeat-interval`` and hopefully during the one call.
-It also suppresses some of the normal zone maintenance traffic.
+Although this setting has different effects according to zone type, it concentrates the zone maintenance so that everything happens quickly, once every ``heartbeat-interval``, ideally during a single call.
+It also suppresses some normal zone maintenance traffic.
 The default is ``no``.

-   The ``dialup`` option may also be specified in the ``view`` and ``zone`` statements, in which case it overrides the global ``dialup`` option.
+   If specified in the ``view`` and
+   ``zone`` statements, the ``dialup`` option overrides the global ``dialup`` option.

-   If the zone is a primary zone, then the server will send out a NOTIFY request to all the secondaries (default).
+   If the zone is a primary zone, the server sends out a NOTIFY request to all the secondaries (default).
 This should trigger the zone serial number check in the secondary (providing it supports NOTIFY), allowing the secondary to verify the zone while the connection is active.
    The set of servers to which NOTIFY is sent can be controlled by ``notify`` and ``also-notify``.

-   If the zone is a secondary or stub zone, then the server will suppress the regular "zone up to date" (refresh) queries and only perform them when the ``heartbeat-interval`` expires in addition to sending NOTIFY requests.
+   If the zone is a secondary or stub zone, the server suppresses the regular "zone up to date" (refresh) queries and only performs them when the ``heartbeat-interval`` expires, in addition to sending NOTIFY requests.

-   Finer control can be achieved by using ``notify`` which only sends NOTIFY messages, ``notify-passive`` which sends NOTIFY messages and suppresses the normal refresh queries, ``refresh`` which suppresses normal refresh processing and sends refresh queries when the ``heartbeat-interval`` expires, and ``passive`` which just disables normal refresh processing.
+   Finer control can be achieved by using ``notify``, which only sends NOTIFY messages; ``notify-passive``, which sends NOTIFY messages and suppresses the normal refresh queries; ``refresh``, which suppresses normal refresh processing and sends refresh queries when the ``heartbeat-interval`` expires; and ``passive``, which just disables normal refresh processing.

    +--------------------+-----------------+-----------------+-----------------+